Virtual Murder (video game series): Gameplay and plot

 Virtual Murder is a series of CD-ROM murder mystery adventure games.
 The player must solve a murder, and present their findings to a media press conference at the end of the game's time limit.
 The player determines what items from the crime scene will be fingerprinted or sent to be examined in the lab.
 The player interviews the leading suspects personally, while an assistant presents recordings of interviews they conducted with other witnesses and potential suspects.

 All four games use a standard interface.
 The player has six hours available to visit the crime scene, perform an autopsy, examine the evidence, and interrogate the suspects.
 After this, players go to the press conference where they need to get up to 10 questions right to advance to the warrant stage.
 Here, they can further interrogate three of the suspects, then create a warrant of arrest against one of the suspects.
 In Who Killed Brett Penance?, there are three different murderers, and the murderer is different in each playthrough.

-Gilligan (initially portrayed by Shannon Gilligan herself and later by Sheryl Lee) serves as a detective sidekick who summarizes the crime scene, provides thumbnail sketches on suspects, and offers an opinion when queried.
+Lucie Fairwell (initially portrayed by Shannon Gilligan herself and later by Sheryl Lee) serves as a detective sidekick who summarizes the crime scene, provides thumbnail sketches on suspects, and offers an opinion when queried.
 A throw-back to earlier narrative forms, the character was one of the few examples in interactive media around 2004 of a device called "The Fifth Business", a character who solely exists to move the characters and plot toward the conclusion.
 There is an occasional voiceover from the police superior who reminds the player of the work yet to be completed and the time remaining on the clock.
 The games contain an in-game notebook that keeps track of what the player has learned and done, a similar device to that used in the Her Interactive Nancy Drew games.